Text2VR/.github/profile/README.md

 Text2VR is developed in the context of HCI and game/VR research:

 - **HCI Korea 2026 (submitted)**
-  *“Text2VR: An End-to-End Pipeline for Interactive VR Scenes from a Single Text Prompt”*
+  *“Text2VR: A Modular Pipeline for Interactive VR Scenes from a Single Text Prompt”*
-  – Focuses on prompt-to-VR authoring workflow and a preliminary user study on ease of use, immersion, time acceptability, and visual quality.
+  – Focuses on a prompt-to-VR authoring workflow and a preliminary user study on perceived ease of use, immersion, time acceptability, and visual quality.

-- **Journal of The Korea Computer Society for Computer Game (planned submission)**
+- **Journal of the Korea Computer Game Society (submitted)**
-  – Extended journal version emphasizing VR content authoring workflows, interactive asset placement, and game/VR scene construction using Text2VR.
+  – Extended journal version emphasizing VR content authoring workflows, automatic asset and background generation, and interactive VR scene construction using Text2VR.

 The code in this organization corresponds to these works and is intended to be reproducible and extensible for further research.